 On October 4, 2018, the U.S. Equal Employment Opportunity Commission released its preliminary fiscal year 2018 sexual harassment statistics.
 The agency’s announcement reinforces its strong stance against all forms of workplace harassment in response to the #MeToo movement.

 EEOC charges alleging sexual harassment increased by more than 12% from fiscal year 2017.
-EEOC sexual harassment lawsuits also increased by more 50%.
+EEOC sexual harassment lawsuits also increased by more than 50%.

 2017 Sexual Harassment Statistics